Red-throated Loon (Diver)

 At around 63cm (25”) long, the red-throated loon has a wingspan of about 1.1m (40”) and weighs on average 2.3kg (5lb).
 In summer, adults have a dark grey head and neck with that distinctive red patch, white underparts, and a dark greyish-brown back.
 Winter plumage is drabber, with a mainly white neck and head, a grey cap and grey back to the neck, and a dark back.

 Adults molt all of their feathers at once each year, meaning that for about 3 or 4 weeks in late summer to autumn they are flightless until their new wing feathers come in.

-Highlights where the Red-throated Loon (Diver) can be seen
+Spots where the Red-throated Loon (Diver) can be observed

 Festningen and Russekeila